 Lay them out, on a paper towel if you like, or on a cake type rack to allow the water to drip off.

 Turn them over, dap them with paper towel, move the leeks around and get as much air around them to remove excess water.

 Leeks taste wonderful if you sauté them in oil or butter as it brings out more flavor.

-I love using sauteed leeks into quiche, into a roast base or broth, or substituted for onions in dishes like spanakopita or any soup.
-Potato leek soup is also a classic, and is great blended or broth based.
+I love using sautéed leeks in a quiche, in a roast base or broth, or substituted for onions in dishes like spanakopita or any soup.